gamblevore/speedie/Documentation/Errors.md

 For long-lived shelltools, you need to decide the behaviour for yourself.
 Print them?
 Log them?
 Send them to another process?
 Choice is yours.

+Another thing you can do is "fail gracefully".
+For example, lets say you are doing a long complex operation.
+Like converting some database tables, and an error occurs deep within the code.
+You can do "`require stderr.ok`" at some point in your code to exit that operation...

+Let's say you had a GUI-app doing a database-conversion.

+    using errorlist.new
+        .startconversion
+        .doconversion
+        .finishconversion
+        if !stderr.ok
+            beep "An error occured during conversion:\n\n" + stderr.render

+This command "`beep`" would open up an alert-window and beep with the message passed.
+The "`using errorlist.new`" thing, would "contain" any errors from contaminating the rest of the program, which in this example we don't want.
+It does this by creating a new `stderr`... saving the old one, then replacing the old `stderr` after our job is done.